IshDeshpa/ishdeshpa.github.io/src/components/jumbotron/description.md

-I am Ishan Deshpande, a senior pursuing a integrated master's degree in Electrical and Computer Engineering at UT Austin.
+I am Ishan Deshpande, a senior pursuing a integrated master's degree in Electrical and Computer Engineering at **UT Austin**.
 My passion lies in embedded software development, particularly in control-related fields such as robotics or vehicle control, as well as consumer electronics.
 Currently, I am the Platform Lead on the UT Longhorn Racing Solar Team, where I work on ARM-based embedded systems and a real-time operating system (RTOS) for controlling a solar-powered vehicle.